jaytolentino/birdfeed_plusplus/README.md

 ### To complete...

 __Required:__
-* User can navigate to view their own profile
-  * User can see picture, tagline, # of followers, # of following, and tweets on their profile.
 * User can click on the profile image in any tweet to see another user's profile.
   * User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
   * Profile view should include that user's timeline